Bhubaneswar–Junagarh Express

-Bhubaneswar–Junagarh Express is an Express train belonging to Indian Railways that runs between Bhubaneswar and Junagarh Road as a daily service.
+The 20837 / 20838 Bhubaneswar–Junagarh Road Express is an superfast express train belonging to Indian Railways that runs between Bhubaneswar and Junagarh Road as a daily service.
 Although both termini are in the state of Odisha, it has an intermediate stop at Vizianagaram in Andhra Pradesh.
 It is maintained by East Coast Railway zone.
-It operates as train number 18437 from Bhubaneswar to Junagarh and as train number 18438 in the reverse direction.
+It operates as train number 18437 from Bhubaneswar to Junagarh and as train number 18438 in the reverse direction, but is announced as 20837 and 20838 respectively.

 History

 Bhawanipatna–Bhubaneshwar link express started from Bhawanipatna on 11 August 2012.
 Later it was extended to Junagarh on 2 March 2014.
 It was the first train connecting to Bhawanipatna railway station.

 Coaches

-It consists of one combined 2AC and 3AC, one 3AC, four sleeper, two general second and two guard cum luggage vans.
-The total composition is 10 coaches.
+It consists of one combined 2AC and 3AC (AB), three 3AC, five sleeper, one sleeper extra (SE), four general second, two guard cum luggage vans, and one SLRD.
+The total composition is 17 coaches.